metavalent/metavalent.github.io/_drafts/2021-08-12-11-15-54-Root-Cause-Jobism.md

 > -Ism: "a distinctive doctrine, theory, system, or practice."
 In common practice, to make a religion out of a concept or activity.

 Sounds pono, yeah?
 Or, maybe not so much?
-As always, do your own homework and don't measure an onion by it's first thin outer layer of skin.
+As always, do your own homework and don't measure an onion by it's first thin outer layer of skin, right?

-"Get a job you f-in slob was the reply ..."
+> "Get a job you f-in slob was the reply ..."

 Watch [Everlast - What it's Like (Music Video)](https://youtu.be/qA1nGPM9yHA) if the embed below does not behave nicely.